 Fashion is much more than the trends of the season.
 Fashion is a cultural language, economic powerhouse, and artistic force felt throughout the world.
 Nowhere is this more apparent than in New York City, a global fashion capital and home to Fordham University.

-Fordham has already distinguished itself in the industry by housing the Fashion Law Institute in Fordham Law School and is now likewise distinguishing itself on an undergraduate level with the Fashion Studies Minor.
-New York City is home to a variety of schools and programs offering studies in fashion, but none are situated within a four-year, traditional liberal arts undergraduate college.
-Placing a program of fashion studies within a liberal arts institution provides the perfect context in which to prepare young people to enter the industry with a broad understanding of the many ways in which fashion functions in the world today: psychologically, sociologically, historically, politically, artistically, and economically, thus empowering them to help bring about changes in the industry itself.
+Fordham has distinguished itself in the industry by housing the Fashion Law Institute at Fordham Law School and is now likewise distinguishing itself on an undergraduate level with the Fashion Studies Minor.
+New York City is home to a variety of schools offering fashion programs, but only Fordham’s is situated within a traditional, four-year undergraduate liberal arts college.

 Fordham offers a unique take on fashion education.
 We don’t believe in teaching fashion out of context - our fashion studies curriculum is entirely interdisciplinary.
 Fashion Studies courses are offered by departments across the university.
 In addition to the required classes in business, culture, and design, students have the opportunity to learn about the psychology of consumer behavior, the sociological function of fashion trends, the historical significance of style, the environmental impact of production, and how to think and communicate through a visual medium.

 Understanding fashion from a variety of perspectives and thinking critically about how the industry functions in the world today empowers students to develop new ideas and approaches to fashion.
 Fordham Fashion Studies students complete the minor prepared to become trend setters and changemakers in the industry.